 This Simple Slow Cooker BBQ Chicken Recipe brings a twist to a classic by making sweet potatoes cooked alongside the chicken in the slow cooker!
 Everything is ready to sit down for dinner after a busy day.

-The sweet potatoes are cooked separately, wrapped in foil, on their own “level” of the crockpot to keep them safely away from the (tasty) sauce – which you can totally drench them in later, but we’ll keep them separate during the cooking process.
+The sweet potatoes are cooked separately, wrapped in foil, on their own “level” of the crockpot to keep them safely away from the (tasty) sauce – which you can totally drench them in later.

-My husband wasn’t in the mood for sweet potatoes on this day, so I used another potato we had in the pantry for his and seasoned it with a bit of salt and pepper.
-So this is definitely picky-eater-friendly since it allows for some flexibility.
+My husband wasn’t in the mood for sweet potatoes, so I used another potato we had in the pantry for his and seasoned it with a bit of salt and pepper.
+So, this is definitely picky-eater-friendly since it allows for some flexibility.

-The ingredients in the slow cooker BBQ chicken recipe I really simple, and you probably already have them in your pantry and kitchen.
+The ingredients in this recipe are really simple, and you probably already have them in your pantry and refrigerator.

-Chicken Breast: You’ll need some boneless skinless chicken breast.
+Chicken Breast: You’ll need some boneless skinless chicken breasts.